ziiqii/tp/docs/UserGuide.md

 #### Adding a person: `add`

-Adds a person to CulinaryContacts.
+Adds a person to the _displayed person list_.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`